bheimbu/evolutionary_ecology/docs/source/third_week.rst

 .. note::

-  Today you wrap up your data and results and prepare your 🎉 final presentation 🎉.
+  Today you wrap up your data, results, and prepare your 🎉 final presentation 🎉.

 .. attention::

-  Do not forget, before lunch you will have to answer the questionnaire.
+  Do not forget, you have to answer the questionnaire before lunch.

 Feedback Thursday
 ^^^^^^^^^^^^^^^^^^